dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 234
 This problem was asked by Microsoft.

-<br>Recall that the minimum spanning tree is the subset of edges of a tree that connect all its vertices with the smallest possible total edge weight.
+Recall that the minimum spanning tree is the subset of edges of a tree that connect all its vertices with the smallest possible total edge weight.
 Given an undirected graph with weighted edges, compute the maximum weight spanning tree.

 [Solution](Day234.cpp)
 - - - -

 #### Problem 235
 This problem was asked by Facebook.

-<br>Given an array of numbers of length `N`, find both the minimum and maximum using less than `2 * (N - 2)` comparisons.
+Given an array of numbers of length `N`, find both the minimum and maximum using less than `2 * (N - 2)` comparisons.

 [Solution](Day235.cpp)
 - - - -